 The monitoring contractor will develop a spreadsheet where monitoring data from the various sampling locations will be added daily to address VDEQ's ambient water quality standards for DO, pH, temperature, and the Project-specific turbidity goal.
-This spreadsheet will be submitted to VDEQ and VMRC monthly and will compare the monitoring data to applicable numeric water quality standards and turbidity goals.
-As noted, VDEQ's water quality standards for DO in Chesapeake Bay waters are complicated due to designated use categories, seasonality, temperature and averaging periods.
-The proposed spreadsheet will present instantaneous DO concentrations, as well as applicable 1-day, 7-day, and/or 30-day average DO concentrations on a rolling average basis (see Table O-2).
+This spreadsheet will be submitted to VDEQ, USACE, and VMRC monthly and will compare the monitoring data to applicable numeric water quality standards and turbidity goals.
+As noted, VDEQ's water quality standards for DO in Chesapeake Bay waters are complicated due to designated use categories, seasonality, temperature, and averaging periods.
+The proposed spreadsheet will present instantaneous DO concentrations, as well as applicable 1-day, 7-day, and/or 30-day average DO concentrations on a rolling average basis (see Table O-3).
 Deviation of specific numeric criteria will be noted.

 Based on the results of the monitoring during the first 6 months of in-water activities, the frequency of monitoring may be reduced in consultation with the VDEQ and USACE.
 This reduction may be based on consistently negligible turbidity values above background for a recurring activity, and/or may be applicable to certain types of in-water activities that do not generate substantial turbidity.
 Repeated or substantial exceedances of the turbidity goal value or state water quality standards for DO and pH may require adjustments to equipment, adjustments to operational BMPs, or inclusion of additional BMPs to reduce suspended solids.
-If a water quality exceedance is measured, the water quality Monitoring Team Leader will immediately contact the Construction Manager and the Environmental Compliance Manager.
+If a water quality exceedance is measured, the water quality Monitoring Team Leader will immediately(within 15 minutes or sooner) contact the Construction Manager, the Project Environmental Compliance Manager.
+The Project Environmental Compliance Manager will contact the VDEQ, USACE and VMRC.